keithga/MDTLTIPSSampleAction/README.md

 </action>
 ```

-For this sample, I included a PowerShell libary module with two functions, one to register the new control, the other to remove the contorl.
+For this sample, I included a PowerShell libary module with two functions, one to register the new control, the other to remove the control.
 Easy!

 ### The Sample